Foster Mother Joy Heaven Charged with Murder of Emily Meno in July 2010, Kent County, Michigan.

 Common sense may suggest that these homes are a liability to the Ministry and have no value to "child protection" workers.
 In fact, bad foster homes are often used to beat parents into submission.
 Few parents could bear to see the pain, the unexplained wounds and the poor living standard their children suffered in care.
 Defiant parents will become submissive when their children are placed in bad homes.
 Many are willing to admit whatever "child protection" workers want them to admit to get their children out of these homes.
 Of course, many end up losing their children permanently.

 Removed children seldom stay in one foster home.
-At the discretion of "child protection" workers, they are placed in different homes, sometimes far from the homes of their parents and the schools these children attend.
+At the discretion of child protection workers, they are placed in different homes, sometimes far from the homes of their parents and the schools these children attend.
+They do not need approval from court or parents.
 We have witnessed some children shuffled to three homes in four months and some young children hauled to school by taxi not escorted by adult.
-While Section 4(1)(c) of CFCSA defines the importance of continuity in the child's care as one of the best interests of child, one would find this hard to comprehend why removed children are moved frequently.
-The following are some clues to solve this puzzle:
+Page 5 of "Trauma, Turmoil and Tragedy" published by the Representative for Children and Youth on 15 November 2012 reported that 49% of children in care experienced an average of 12 moves while in care.
+5 of the youth were moved more than 30 times.

-1. As explained above, "child protection" workers use foster homes of different quality to achieve different objectives at different phases of their game.
+• As explained above, "child protection" workers use foster homes of different quality to achieve different objectives at different phases of their game.
 Hence, children are shuffled to serve this purpose.

 Teresa Iezzi 1 State-sponsored child removal activities expose taxpayers to lawsuits and contingent liabilities.
 Sometimes, MCFD's foster parents could end up suing MCFD (to be more precise taxpayers) for damages.
 A former foster parent in Burnaby, British Columbia, Teresa Iezzi, went public to The Province on May 11, 2009, just one day before the provincial election.
 She alleged that she contracted Hepatitis C from an attack of foster child under her care and her foster parenting contract was terminated by MCFD as a result of this.
 She is seeking apology and financial compensation of an unspecified amount from MCFD.
 It is noteworthy to remark that she was earning $7,500 per month, which was her main source of income while fostering children removed by MCFD.
 Assuming that her income was the same at the onset of her fostering business 22 years ago, she had earned $1,980,000 from taxpayers.